ApiLogicServer/Docs/docs/Tech-Toaster.md

 # Extensible Declarative Automation

 The screenshots above illustrate remarkable agility.
-This system might have taken weeks or mnnths using frameworks.
+This system might have taken weeks or mnnths using conventional frameworks.

 But it's more than agility.
-The *level of abstraction* here is very high... you can create microservices even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.
+The *level of abstraction* here is very high, brings a level of simplicity that enables you to create microservices -- even if you are new to Python, or Frameworks such as Flask or SQLAlchemy.

-We call this XDA - Extensible Declarative Automation:
+There are 3 pillars that deliver this speed and simoplicity:

-* Automation - instead of slow and complex framework coding, just plug in your database for a running API and Admin App
+1. Automation - instead of slow and complex framework coding, just plug in your database for a running API and Admin App

-* Declarative - instead of tedious code that describe ***how*** logic operates, rules express ***what*** you want to accomplish
+2. Declarative - instead of tedious code that describe ***how*** logic operates, rules express ***what*** you want to accomplish

-* Extensible - finish the remaining elements with your IDE, Python and standard packages such as Flask and SQLAlchemy.
+3. Extensible - finish the remaining elements with your IDE, Python and standard packages such as Flask and SQLAlchemy.